 Are community cats dangerous?

-Feral cats are wary of people, so they won’t approach strangers or attack anyone unless cornered.
+Community cats may be wary of people, so they’re less likely to approach strangers or attack anyone unless cornered.
 For this reason, parents and caregivers should teach children not to approach or touch any unknown animal.
-To learn more about research relating to feral cats and public health, please visit The National Feline Research Council.
+To learn more about research relating to community cats and public health, please visit The National Feline Research Council.

 The area where they eat is messy.